Fife Constabulary: Divisions

 Fife Constabulary was divided into three Territorial Divisions.
 Western Division had a population of approximately 133,000 and its Divisional HQ in Dunfermline.
 It contained the Scottish Police College at Tulliallan Castle, Kincardine-on-Forth.
 Central Division was the smallest of the three Divisions but the most densely populated with 148,000 residents, and Divisional HQ in Kirkcaldy.
 Eastern Division was the largest of the three but had the smallest population of some 69,000.
 Major concentrations of population are Cupar, home to the Divisional HQ, and St Andrews.
 Western and Central Divisions were headed by a Chief Superintendent and a Superintendent, and Eastern Division by a Superintendent and a Chief Inspector.

 Force Headquarters

 The majority of Fife Constabulary's departments and specialist units were based at modern, purpose-built Headquarters, situated at Detroit Road in Viewfield, Glenrothes which were opened on 25 March 1996.
 They replaced the previous building at Dysart which had been the HQ since 1975.
 The building includes modern office accommodation, training facilities, lecture theatre, library, garage & communications workshops, television studio, gymnasium, and an indoor firearms range.
 In 2004, a new Contact Centre was opened on the Headquarters campus, enabling the Force to bring together under one roof the call handling and despatching services which had previously been dispersed across Police stations in Fife.

 Regional police stations

-Fife Constabulary also had police stations in Aberdour, Anstruther, Auchtermuchty, Ballingry, Burntisland, Cardenden, Cowdenbeath, Cupar, Dunfermline Dalgety Bay, Glenrothes, Inverkeithing, Kelty, Kennoway, Kincardine, Leven, Levenmouth, Lochgelly, Newmills|Fife Oakley, Rosyth, Tayport and Wormit.
+Fife Constabulary also had police stations in Aberdour, Anstruther, Auchtermuchty, Ballingry, Burntisland, Cardenden, Cowdenbeath, Cupar, Dunfermline Dalgety Bay, Glenrothes, Inverkeithing, Kelty, Kennoway, Kincardine, Leven, Levenmouth, Lochgelly, Oakley, Rosyth, Tayport and Wormit.